Gala Party Benefits KSAT: Easton’s Museum without Walls

-That night, 150 donors and friends of the Trail strolled through that iconic red sculpture, Arch, Untitled (Arch for the Karl Stirner Arts Trail) by Karl Stirner to enter the gala.
-The event had a magical, other-worldly aura, complete with artistically-lit sunfl ower-bedecked tents, Trail-themed cocktails and a farm-to-table dinner.
+That night, 150 donors and friends of the trail strolled through that iconic red sculpture, Untitled (Arch for the KSAT) by Karl Stirner, to enter the gala.
+The event had a magical, other-worldly aura, complete with artistically lit sunflower-bedecked tents, trail-themed cocktails, and a farm-to-table dinner.
 The star of the show?
 The artwork lining the trail, dramatically spotlighted against the evening sky.

-A highlight of the evening was the nail biter of an auction that had guests’ heads swiveling madly between two dueling bidders.
-At stake was a “tour for six” of the Metropolitan Museum of Art, personally led by its donor, Daniel H. Weiss, President and CEO of the Met, and KSAT Arts Advisory Council member.
-When the bidding reached its peak, Weiss dramatically offered to host two tours so both bidders could enjoy the hotly-contested prize—thus doubling the donations to KSAT.
+A highlight of the evening was the nail-biter of an auction that had guests’ heads swiveling madly between two dueling bidders.
+At stake was a tour for six at the Metropolitan Museum of Art, personally led by its donor, Daniel H. Weiss, president and CEO of the Met and KSAT Arts Advisory Council member.
+When the bidding reached its peak, Weiss dramatically offered to host two tours so both bidders could enjoy the hotly contested prize—thus doubling the donations to KSAT. ◆

 - Artist-designed benches